sussii/k12.interncamp.2021/content/50_Day6_7_Assignment/_index.md

 ---
-### Videos for better understanding for quantum annealing
+### Videos for better understanding quantum annealing

 We have prepared some videos for you to better understand quantum annealing technology